2 Line (Sound Transit): Construction and delays

-South Bellevue–Redmond Technology launch
+Starter line opening

 Balducci, several Eastside mayors, and other leaders endorsed a plan in 2022 to open a truncated Bellevue–Redmond version of the 2 Line in 2023 to serve local trips while awaiting the completion of the Seattle–Bellevue section with its extended timeline.
 Sound Transit presented two operational scenarios in December 2022: a truncated 2 Line between South Bellevue and Redmond Technology stations that begins service in early 2024 and is followed by extensions in 2025; or a full opening of the initial line and Downtown Redmond extension in early 2025.
-The 6.3 mi "starter line" would run with 10-minute frequencies and would require service on the Lynnwood Link Extension to be halved until early 2025.
+The 6.3 mi "starter line" was proposed to run with 10-minute frequencies and would require service on the Lynnwood Link Extension to be halved until early 2025.

 On August 24, 2023, the Sound Transit Board approved a new operating plan for the 2 Line that included the starter line.
 The line would debut with two-car trainsets that run at 10-minute frequencies for 16 hours per day between South Bellevue and Redmond Technology stations.
 The remaining sections to Seattle and Downtown Redmond were planned to open in 2025, along with the full length of the 2 Line to Lynnwood.
 Pre-revenue service testing on the starter line began on November 1, followed by a 40-day period of simulated service that began January 22, 2024.